awsdocs/aws-freertos-docs/doc_source/freertos-mqtt-2.md

 The Amazon FreeRTOS MQTT library has the following features:
 + By default, the library has a fully asynchronous MQTT API\.
 You can opt to use the library synchronously with the `AwsIotMqtt_Wait` function\.
 + The library is thread\-aware and parallelizable for high throughput\.
 + The library features scalable performance and footprint\.
-Use the configuration setting to tailored the library to a system's resources\.
+Use the configuration setting to tailor the library to a system's resources\.

 ## Configuration<a name="freertos-mqtt-2-config"></a>